-Validity of the Three Basic Laws
+Validity of the Three Basic Laws:

 No laws of science are more firmly established than these three laws.
 They hold priority over all other laws of science.
 There are no known violations of these laws.

-There was a 300-year debate on the law of biogenesis.
-During this period, maggots were claimed to be products of spontaneous generation of life, but that was disapproved.
+There was a 300 year debate on the Law of Biogenesis.
+During this period, maggots were claimed to be products of spontaneous generation of life and that was disapproved.
 Then, after the invention of the microscope, microorganisms were claimed to be evidence of spontaneous generation of life.
-In a series of masterful experiments, Louis Pasteur showed that there is no such thing as spontaneous generation of life.
+In a series of masterful experiments, Louis Pasteur showed that there was no such thing as spontaneous generation of life.

 Pasteur's sealed vessels, which contain a yeast infusion and pure air from the top of the Alps, can be seen even now in the Pasteur Institute Archives in Paris as a testimonial to that conclusion.
-After more than a century, no life has appeared out of the inanimate.
-The law of biogenesis is accepted today by all reputable scientists.
+After more than a century no life has appeared out of the inanimate.
+The Law of Biogenesis is accepted today by all reputable scientists.

-Again, I quote the aformentioned Dr. Blum in regard to the validity of the second law of thermodynamics.
-He states (Blum, 1962, p.
-6): "The Second Law is in a sense an empirical and pragmatic law which owes its acceptance to the fact that it has worked whenever it has been put to test."

-Dr. Blum is one of the most scholarly evolutionists, and as you see, he agrees that there are no known violations of this law.
+Again I quote the aformentioned Dr. Blum in regard to the validity of the Law of Thermodynamics.
+He states, "for the Second Law is in a sense an empirical and pragmatic law which owes its acceptance to the fact that it has worked whenever it has been put to test."
+Dr. Blum is one of the most scholarly evolutionists and as you see he agrees that there are no known violations of this law.